Lochluichart Wind Farm Extension II Variation Application Approved

 Ways to ensure the landscape can accommodate this are carefully chosen sites and sensitively designed developments.

-As part of this goal, Infinergy is investigating the potential to extend an operational wind farm site in Highland.
+As part of this goal, Boralex is investigating the potential to extend an operational wind farm site in Highland.
 The site, part of the Loch Luichart Estate, is located around 18km northwest of Dingwall.

 The context and background in which onshore wind energy schemes in the UK must be developed changed dramatically in 2015, however is looking more positive once again.
 The Renewables Obligation Certificates (ROC’s) mechanism has now been closed and its replacement, the Contract for Difference (CfD), was halted for onshore wind energy developments after only one round of support.
 However in early 2020, the UK Government announced that onshore wind would once more be eligible to bid in to future rounds of CfD, but all developers must still ensure that all new onshore wind farm developments in the UK are financially viable on a ‘zero-subsidy’ basis, as CfD is an auction process and not all projects will be successful.
 As a consequence, only those onshore wind farms utilising state of the art wind turbine technology, built in the best locations, with high wind speeds and affordable grid and site access routes will be viable in this new and challenging operating environment.